-How to Report Nursing Home Abuse in Arizona
+How Do I Report Nursing Home Abuse in Arizona?

 Nursing home residents depend on staff members and caregivers to help them daily tasks, which makes them highly susceptible to abuse and neglect.
 If your loved one is currently residing in a nursing home, you should know how to report abuse or neglect if it occurs.

 The Phillips Law Group’s Phoenix nursing home abuse attorneys believe it is critical that families and loved ones of nursing home residents know where to turn to report abuse.
 Below, we discuss who is required to report nursing home abuse and which state agencies in Arizona you should contact if you suspect a nursing home resident has been abused.

 If your loved one has been abused or neglected, contact our legal team to schedule a free, no obligation consultation.
 We will discuss your claim to learn which legal options may be available to help your loved one.

 Who is Required to Report Nursing Home Abuse in Arizona?

 Under Arizona law, certain people and health care providers are legally required to report nursing home abuse or neglect, according to A.R.S. Â§ 46-451.

 The following parties are legally required to report nursing home abuse: